On Split-State Quantum Tamper Detection and Non-Malleability: Connections to Quantum Encryption

 \begin{theorem}[\cref{theorem:results-encryption}, restatement] Any $t$-split quantum tamper-detection code against $\lo^t$ with error $\epsilon$ must be single share encrypting with error $\Delta \leq 4 \cdot \epsilon^{1/2}$. \end{theorem}

 As previously discussed, classical non-malleable codes with $3$ or more shares do \emph{not} satisfy single share encryption.
-However, due to limitations in our proof approach in \Cref{theorem:ttd-ss}, it still remains open whether quantum non-malleable codes do.
-Nevertheless, by combining \Cref{theorem:ttd-ss} with our reduction from \Cref{section:tsplit-td}, we show that one can always easily turn a quantum non-malleable code into one which encrypts its shares, with arbitrarily small changes to its rate and error:
+However, it still remains open whether quantum non-malleable codes do.
+Nevertheless, by combining \Cref{theorem:ttd-ss} with our ``reduction" described in \cref{subsection:overview}, it turns out \cref{theorem:ttd-ss} does tell us something about quantum non-malleability.
+In particular, one can always convert a quantum non-malleable code into one which encrypts its shares, with arbitrarily small changes to its rate and error, by ``padding" the message state using $\lambda$ random bits, which are ignored during decoding.